 Tuition and related fees are an allowable cost if student research assistants are included in the budget request.

 Requests for support of project staff, including research assistants, graduate assistants, and postdoctoral researchers, are encouraged by Equitable Growth.
 While Equitable Growth will support up to 100 percent of full-time salaries for project/research staff, applicants are strongly encouraged to align their budget requests with the percentage of time project staff are expected to spend on the project.
-Budgets must include the number of positions supported and the percentage of the researcher’s time that will be devoted to work on the grant.
+Budgets must include the number of positions supported and the percentage of staff time that will be devoted to work on the grant.

 Co-funding and/or cost-sharing by the grantee university or organization is encouraged and should be reported in the budget narrative.
 This includes approved or pending funding.
 Requested Equitable Growth funds must be allocated to budget items that are not covered by other funders.